 “This site is optimized for Internet Explorer; we highly recommend using Internet Explorer version 11 or above for the best experience,” Subaru states on the site.

 Subscriptions start at $34.95 for three days.
 (Riedel said Subaru thinks a one-day subscription would be insufficient) They are free for certified Subaru shops.

 Subaru special tools can be ordered from https://subaru.service-solutions.com., and a list of what’s needed for certification can be found on the Entegral website or by emailing email@example.com.
 (Moderator Mike Anderson, CEO of Collision Advice, encouraged every shop to check and update their Entegral profile.
 Any collision repair professional will have a profile on the Enterprise-affiliated site, he said.)

 Finally, owner’s manuals can be read at www.Subaru.com/owners/index.html.
-According to Reidel, “our owners read this for fun” and contact the company with typos.
+According to Riedel, “our owners read this for fun” and contact the company with typos.

-Subaru wholesale parts specialist Nicole Reidel discussed following OEM procedures on panel layering Nov.
+Subaru wholesale parts specialist Nicole Riedel discussed following OEM procedures on panel layering Nov.
 7, 2019, at the SCRS OEM Collision Repair Technology Summit.
 (John Huetter/Repairer Driven News)